How to Paint New Plaster

 Open a Speedy account online or visit us in-store for all your tool hire needs.

 Speedy has more than 200 local service centres across the nation, hire counters in selected B&Qs and nationwide 4-hour delivery.
-It has never been easier to hire paint sprayers and other DIY equipment.
+Hiring paint sprayers and other DIY equipment has never been easier.

 Find ideas on Instagram